0ptim/DeFiChainWiki/docs/auto/DEX_Fee_structure.md

 On [defiscan.live](https://defiscan.live/dex) you can see the APR of each pool and with moving the mouse over the three blue dots the distribution between block rewards and commissions part is shown.
 High trading volume (e.g. in volatile market phases) will drive the commissions part.

+*Defiscan showing the APR splitted into block reward and commissions part*
 ![Defiscan showing the APR splitted into block reward and commissions part](./../media/Defiscan_APR_rewardCommissions.jpg)

 ### DEX stabilizing fee {#dex-stabilizing-fee}

 The DEX stabilizing fee depends on the relative part of the algo dUSD token on DeFiChain.
 Below 50% this fee is 0% and increases with values higher than 50% (see graph below).

+*DEX stabilizing fee calculationThe*
 ![DEX stabilizing fee calculationThe](./../media/DEX_stabilizing_fee.jpg)

 formula behind this dependency is: